Ludwig van Beethoven: Heroic style

 During this time, Beethoven's income came from publishing his works, from performances of them, and from his patrons, for whom he gave private performances and copies of works they commissioned for an exclusive period before their publication.
 Some of his early patrons, including Lobkowitz and Lichnowsky, gave him annual stipends in addition to commissioning works and purchasing published works.
 Perhaps his most important aristocratic patron was Archduke Rudolf of Austria, the youngest son of Emperor Leopold II, who in 1803 or 1804 began to study piano and composition with him.
 They became friends, and their meetings continued until 1824.
 Beethoven dedicated 14 compositions to Rudolf, including such major works as the Archduke Trio Op.
 97 (1811).

 His position at the Theater an der Wien was terminated when the theatre changed management in early 1804, and he was forced to move temporarily to the suburbs of Vienna with his friend Stephan von Breuning.
 This slowed work on Leonore (his original title for his opera), his largest work to date, for a time.
 It was delayed again by the Austrian censor and finally premiered, under its present title of Fidelio, in November 1805 to houses that were nearly empty because of the French occupation of the city.
-In addition to being a financial failure, this version of Fidelio was also a critical failure, and Beethoven began revising it.
+This version of Fidelio was a critical and financial failure, and Beethoven began revising it.

 Despite this failure, Beethoven continued to attract recognition.
 In 1807 the musician and publisher Muzio Clementi secured the rights to publish his works in England, and Haydn's former patron Prince Esterházy commissioned the Mass in C, Op.
 86, for his wife's name-day.
 But he could not count on such recognition alone.
 A colossal benefit concert he organised in December 1808, widely advertised, included the premieres of the Fifth and Sixth (Pastoral) symphonies, the Fourth Piano Concerto, extracts from the Mass in C, the scena and aria "Ah! perfido" Op.
 65 and the Choral Fantasy op.
 80. There was a large audience (including Czerny and the young Ignaz Moscheles), but it was under-rehearsed, involved many stops and starts, and during the Fantasia Beethoven was noted shouting at the musicians "badly played, wrong, again!"
 The financial outcome is unknown.